agracio/edge-js/README.md

 Edge.js provides an asynchronous, in-process mechanism for interoperability between Node.js and .NET.
 You can use this mechanism to:

 * script Node.js from a .NET application (console app, ASP.NET, etc.)
-* script C# from a Node.js application on Windows, MacOS, and Linux
+* script C# from a Node.js application on Windows, macOS, and Linux
 * access MS SQL from Node.js using ADO.NET [more...](http://blog.codeship.io/2014/04/22/leverage-sql-server-with-node-js-using-edge-js.html)
 * use CLR multi-threading from Node.js for CPU intensive work [more...](http://tomasz.janczuk.org/2013/02/cpu-bound-workers-for-nodejs.html)
 * write native extensions to Node.js in C# instead of C/C++